home26/WebsiteOfHong/content/project/eshopping/index.md

 slides: example
 ---
 ### Description
-It is a system which can monitor the real-time data of plants.
-The system structure can be illustrated in the following figure.
+It is a website where users can buy products and pay online.
+Alipay and WeChat pay interfaces can be called to pay the products.
+The system structure is as follow.
 {{< figure src="structure.png" title="System Structure" >}}
-The sensor nodes can collect data of plants, such as humidity, temperature and real-time photo.
-They can send the data to gateway by ZigBee protocol.
-The gateway can transfer the data to cloud server by Wi-Fi protocol.
-Users can view the visualized real-time data of plants in their mobile phone app remotely.
-Moreover, when the plants need water, this system can water the plants automatically.
-I adapted OneNET cloud platform in this system.
-It is a cloud platform which can provide date storage and computing service for IoT product.
+Users can select products, place orders and pay online in e-shopping platform.
+The e-shopping platform can communicate with servers deployed in AWS.
+The servers can communicate with MySQL database deployed in AWS RDS.
+The entire project was deployed in AWS Cloud.
+It is a good exposure to AWS Cloud technology.
+Spring Boot, AWS, MySQL, MyBatis, Maven and RabbitMQ were used.
 ### My Contribution
-I was responsible for designing, coordinating, developing and testing this system.
-C language was mainly used.
-This project won third award in National College Students’ Connected Smartest System Innovation Competition.
+This project is just for fun and personal interest.
+I was responsible for designing, developing and testing this system.